Red-throated loon: Behaviour

 Because its feet are located so far back on its body, the red-throated loon is quite clumsy walking on land, but it can use its feet to shove itself forward on its breast.
 Young use this method of covering ground when moving from their breeding pools to larger bodies of water, including rivers and the sea.
 It is the only species of loon able to take off directly from land.
 If frightened, it may submerge until only its head or bill shows above the surface of the water.
 It differs from other loons by nesting in small lakes but feeding in larger lakes or the sea.
-The nesting lake may host several nests, close to another, with much agonistic behavor among pairs.
+The nesting lake may host several nests, close to each other, with much agonistic behavior among pairs.
 This territorial behavior is performed pairwise, with vocalisation (long call, plesiosur race).

 The red-throated loon is a diurnal migrant, which travels singly or in loose groups, often high above the water.
 In eastern North America (and possibly elsewhere), it tends to migrate near the coast rather than farther offshore; Siberian populations travel for hundreds of miles over land en route to their southern European wintering grounds.
 It is a strong flier, and has been clocked at speeds between 75 and 78 km/h.
 Like all members of its family, the red-throated loon goes through a simultaneous wing moult, losing all its flight feathers at once and becoming flightless for a period of three to four weeks.
 Unlike other loons—which undergo this moult in late winter—the red-throated loon loses its ability to fly sometime between late summer and late autumn.